-An adhesion is a band of scar tissue that binds 2 parts of your tissue together.
-They should remain separate.
+An adhesion is a band of scar tissue that binds 2 parts of your tissue that are not normally joined together.
 Adhesions may appear as thin sheets of tissue similar to plastic wrap or as thick fibrous bands.

 The tissue develops when the body's repair mechanisms respond to any tissue disturbance, such as surgery, infection, trauma, or radiation.
 Although adhesions can occur anywhere, the most common locations are within the stomach, the pelvis, and the heart.

 Abdominal adhesions: Abdominal adhesions are a common complication of surgery, occurring in up to 93% of people who undergo abdominal or pelvic surgery.
-Abdominal adhesions also occur in 10.4% of people who have never had surgery.
+Abdominal adhesions also occur in about 10% of people who have never had surgery.

 Most adhesions are painless and do not cause complications.
-However, adhesions cause 60%-70% of small bowel obstructions in adults and are believed to contribute to the development of chronic pelvic pain.
+However, adhesions cause about 60% of small bowel obstructions in adults and are believed to contribute to the development of chronic pelvic pain.

 Adhesions typically begin to form within the first few days after surgery, but they may not produce symptoms for months or even years.
 As scar tissue begins to restrict motion of the small intestines, passing food through the digestive system becomes progressively more difficult.
 The bowel may become blocked.